juspay/hyperswitch/README.md

 ### 🌟 Supported Payment Processors and Methods

-As of Sept 2023, we support 50+ payment processors and multiple global payment methods.
+As of September 2023, we support 50+ payment processors and multiple global payment methods.
 In addition, we are continuously integrating new processors based on their reach and community requests.
 Our target is to support 100+ processors by H2 2023.
 You can find the latest list of payment processors, supported methods, and